-5.12.1 JavaScript events
+4.12.1 JavaScript events

-Some sites will rely on JavaScript initialization when the page is rendered, typically on DocumentReady, and typically via jQuery or similar framework.
+Some sites will rely on JavaScript initialization when the page is rendered, typically on DocumentReady.
 The Neos backend will however often reload the page via Ajax whenever a node property is changed, and this might break functionality on sites relying on custom JavaScript being executed on DocumentReady.

-To fix this, the Neos backend will dispatch an event when the page is reloaded via ajax, and site specific JavaScript can listen on this event to trigger whatever code is needed to render the content correctly.
+To fix this, the Neos backend will dispatch an event when the node is added or removed from the page via ajax, and site specific JavaScript can listen on this event to trigger whatever code is needed to render the content correctly.